Studio Info and FAQ’s

 If you do decide to use numbing cream:

-Apply a decent layer of cream about an hour before your appointment and cover with saran wrap the whole time.
-Reapply another layer just before you making your way over, and cover back up with saran wrap - I will remove the wrap and clean the area.
+• Apply a decent layer of cream about an hour before your appointment and cover with saran wrap the whole time.
+Reapply another layer just before you making your way over, and cover back up with saran wrap - I will remove the wrap and clean the area when you get here.

 How do I take care of my tattoo?